Perkbox Logo Perkbox

 Stress is the way a body reacts to a challenge or problem and it can manifest itself in very different ways.
 It is not necessarily limited to a large workload or unhappy environment; although these are contributing factors.
 Time pressures, long hours, job security and long commutes are all factors that can cause stress amongst employees.

-Research has found that these factors can impact an employee’s overall mental wellbeing and have an effect on energy, drive and productivity.
+Research has found that these factors can impact mental wellbeing for employees and have an effect on energy, drive and productivity.
 An organisation’s culture and environment and are equally responsible so employee happiness is key.

 What does research say?